The words we use affect the way

 If you believe in the goal of Trailblazing English to Honor All In Language, share these glossaries within your own circles of influence and start introducing these words into your active vocabulary.
 That’s how a movement grows and change happens!

-And be sure to click on “Links to Other Gender-Inclusive Trailblazers” on the Main Menu to find examples of those forwarding Inclusive verions of English, Spanish, French, German, Portuguese, Hindi, Japanese, and Swedish!
+And check out the Other Gender-Inclusive Trailblazers Video Links page to find examples of those forwarding Inclusive versions of English, Spanish, French, German, Portuguese, Hindi, Japanese, and Swedish!

 The time is right to